 The Akku prototype consists of three cars with a total capacity for 310 passengers, 154 of them can travel on seats.
 The innovative vehicle is capable to speed up to 140 kilometres per hour.
 Stadler Rail considers that the Akku battery-powered train will gain popularity primarily in Germany, Austria, Great Britain, the Netherlands, Italy and, perhaps, in other countries with a significant share of non-electrified railways.

 Hydrogen-powered trains in Germany

-It is worth to note that Germany is using the other innovative train since September 2018.
+Germany is using another innovative train from Alstom since September 2018.
 It was the regional rail operator in Lower Saxony Eisenbahnen und Verkehrsbetriebe Elbe-Weser (EVB) that has entered into service the Coradia iLint hydrogen-powered vehicle developed by Alstom.
 The company intends to increase the hydrogen-powered fleet with 14 additional trains.
 They are scheduled to be delivered by 2021.
 Moreover, the hydrogen-powered trains will also serve the regional non-electrified routes in the Frankfurt Rhine-Main Metropolitan Area from the end of 2022.
 The local rail operator Fahrzeugmanagement Region Frankfurt RheinMain (fahma) has ordered 27 vehicles of this type.